 Pigeon Wings Strike

 You may have heard of endless runner games, but Pigeons Wings Strike is an endless flyer.
 It’s also one of the best free iPhone games you could hope to download.
-The game plays at breakneck speed, as you control — wait for it — a pigeon in a biplane (don’t ask why).
+The game plays at breakneck speed, as you control — wait for it — a pigeon in a biplane (don’t ask).
 As with other 2D scrolling shoot-em-ups, you navigate your avian avatar through a range of twisting environments, avoiding unexpected obstacles and bullet hells, while shooting down evil minions and drones.
-It’s simple yet adrenaline-packed stuff, with the intuitive tilt controls sweetening the deal.
+It’s simple yet adrenaline-packed stuff, with intuitive tilt controls sweetening the deal.

 Angry Birds 2

 Angry Birds is one of the most iconic smartphone games around, having proven popular enough to give birth to its own film.
 Picking up where it left off, sequel Angry Birds 2 gives you another addictive dose of slinging birds at pig towers, all in a bid to save as many eggs as possible.
 This premise may sound simple enough, but the game proves deviously subtle and complex.
-Also, compared to the first Angry Birds, Angry Birds 2 lets you pick the bird you use, comes with more action-packed multi-stage levels, and rewards players with coins to spend on a range of hats and accessories.
+Also, compared with the first Angry Birds, Angry Birds 2 lets you pick the bird you use, comes with more action-packed multi-stage levels, and rewards players with coins to spend on a range of hats and accessories.
 It’s completely free to play, although there are some cosmetic extras you buy as in-app purchases.

 Baseball Boy! is another iPhone game that sounds almost ridiculously simple in theory, but proves surprisingly rewarding in practice.
-Basically, the aim of the game is to hit a baseball as far as possible out of your front yard.
+The aim of the game is to hit a baseball as far as possible out of your front yard.
 Yes, I know, you can probably do that at home, but Baseball Boy! encourages you to absolutely smash the baseball as far into your neighborhood as possible.
-The game rewards you for hits with money (virtual money, of course), which you can then spend to upgrade your player’s stats and your baseball, which in turn enables you to hit even farther into town.
+The game rewards you for hits with virtual money, which you can then spend to upgrade your player’s stats and your baseball, which in turn enables you to hit even farther into town.
 It sounds absurd, but there’s something strangely zen about patiently blasting a baseball repeatedly into the air, and gradually building up your player’s prowess.
 The game is completely free to play, although there is an option to pay to remove the frequent ads.

 Sky: Children of the Light

 From the developers of Journey and Flower, Sky: Children of the Light is one of the more beautiful and awe-inspiring free iPhone games out there.
 You play as a Child of the Light, tasked with traveling through the Kingdom of Sky to return fallen stars to their constellations.
 Compared to the similarly styled (yet single-player) Journey, Sky is an online multiplayer game, allowing you to team up with other players.
 Together, you solve puzzles, surmount obstacles, and retrieve lost stars, and while this may not sound that mesmerizing, the whole game is designed in such a way that it really does feel like a unique experience.
 It’s free to play, and while you can pay for new outfits and wing upgrades, you can still finish the game without spending anything.
+Adventurers can now welcome the Season of Assembly, embrace their inner child, and help the Scout spirit fix up their hideout.
+Scout spirits and sky children can team up to complete group quests to transform their treehouse into a friendly space.

 Asphalt 9: Legends

-Asphalt 9: Legends takes hi-octane racing to the next level, thanks to a streamlined, arcade-y control system.
-The iPhone game takes care of steering and braking itself, while you’re responsible for timing jumps, drifts, and nitro boosts (you do have the option to control steering and braking manually though).
+Asphalt 9: Legends takes hi-octane racing to the next level, thanks to a streamlined, arcade-like control system.
+The iPhone game takes care of steering and braking itself, while you’re responsible for timing jumps, drifts, and nitro boosts (you do have the option to control steering and braking manually, though).
 In other words, you’re encouraged to drive as crazily and recklessly as possible, while the game gives you a choice of more than 60 cars (such as Ferraris, Porsches, and Lamborghinis) and over 80 tracks in varied locations.
 It’s a huge dollop of fun, and one of the best iPhone driving games available right now.
 That said, while the game is free to download and play, the upgrades do cost money.

 An excellent free iPhone word game, Draw It challenges you to draw as many words as possible within a given time limit.
 It’s as simple as that, yet the challenge of drawing words — many of which become more abstract as the game progresses — is enough to give the game plenty of staying power.
 On top of this, performing well allows you to can earn coins, which you can then spend on new packs of words to draw.
 You can play Draw It for free, but removing ads costs money, as does the monthly VIP Membership, which entitles you to additional word packs and free coins.